 Leonardo has a dedicated helicopter transmissions Centre of Excellence that specialises in the full product lifecycle of rotorcraft gearboxes, from initial concept and design, to testing, serial production and ongoing in-service support.

-“The Centre of Excellence has gone through a phase of enormous growth and success in the last few years,” said Stuart McCabe, Head of Transmissions at Leonardo Helicopters UK.
+“The Centre of Excellence has gone through a phase of enormous growth and success in the last few years,” says Stuart McCabe, Head of Transmissions at Leonardo Helicopters UK.

 In recent years, the Centre of Excellence has seen a number of strategic investments that positions it as a leader in rotorcraft transmissions not just in the UK, but globally.